Thinking

 A properly managed design system can become a powerful asset in improving efficiency, consistency and innovation within an organization.
 That is why, in all our projects, we always start, whenever possible, by organising what already exists and creating components and tools to consolidate it.
 We also define management processes and coordination methods with developers, marketing, brand managers and stakeholders in general.

+Rather than being discouraged by difficulties, see each challenge as an opportunity to strengthen and maximize your design system.
 Start by assessing the current state of your design system and plan the next audit or update workshop to ensure it evolves with your organisation.
 This is the only way to ensure that the design system will continue to be a strategic asset that is capable of supporting growth and innovation in the long term.